paulkth2/fewshotLAF/README.md

 Each parts include their on README files with instructions, so follow the steps there.

+### Running Environment
+Our project ran on a local machine.
+OS : Linux Mint 20 Cinnamon
+CPU : Ryzen 3900X
+GPU : RTX 3090
+RAM : 64GB

+Please note that some instructions might not work, especially those related to the training part, due to graphic card memory issue.
+In this case you have to modify batch size and learning rate to fit the memory.

+OS should be Linux since our base library supports only Linux.

 ## Crawler
 Crawler crawls images by keyword from internet.